davidhoyle/github.io/_ocserver-add-user/ocserver-add-user.md

    ![Select Users](../images/select-users.png)

-2. On the Users page, enter a user name and intial password for the new user, and optionally specify Groups assignments.
+2. On the Users page, enter a user name and email address for the new user, and optionally specify group assignments.
 Click **Create** to create the new user.

    ![Add new user](../images/add-new-user.png)